 I spent a LOT of time, searching for the answers.
 I’m not going to lie, it was very satisfying when I finally figured out how to do something, but the majority of the time, it took longer than I thought.

 In my early blogging years, I was quite stubborn.
 I thought it would be easy and I could do pretty much everything on my own (not sure why).
-It wasn’t until almost a year afterward, that I had a reached out to a more experienced blogger for help.
+It wasn’t until almost a year afterwards, that I had a reached out to a more experienced blogger for help.
 She provided me with a TON of email support and advice in exchange for contributing to her blog, which is now a service I provide.

 3. Not Having a Plan or Goals For My Blog